ASTM D7455-19

 3. Summary of Practice

-3.1 This practice covers alternate ways of preparing a
+3.1 This practice covers alternatealternative ways of preparing a petroleum product or lubricant sample for elemental analysis

-based biofuels.
-Work is underway to validate the applicability
+3.2 This practice may also be applicable to non-petroleum based biofuels.
+Work is underway to validate the applicability to these

 4. Significance and Use